simeononsecurity/simeononsecurity.ch/content/til/2020-12-28/index.md

 # Today I learned / Read About...
 **What SimeonOnSecurity learned about and found interesting today**

+SimeonOnSecurity recently learned about two topics in the field of computer security: CVE-2020-17049, also known as the Kerberos Bronze Bit Attack, and Windows Token-Based Activation.

+The Kerberos Bronze Bit Attack, as explained in a series of blog posts by Netspi and in a post by Trimarcsecurity, is a vulnerability in the Kerberos authentication protocol.
+This vulnerability could potentially allow an attacker to compromise an Active Directory, which is a central repository for information about an organization's users, computers, and other resources.
+The deployment of Kerberos S4U changes to address this vulnerability is discussed in a Microsoft support article.

+Windows Token-Based Activation is a method of activating Windows products, as described in a Microsoft documentation article.
+The activation process is performed through the SLMGR.vbs script, as explained in a comprehensive article on ss64.com.
+A forum post on Microsoft Technet provides more information about Windows 10 Enterprise Token Based Activation.

 ## CVE-2020-17049 - Kerberos Bronze Bit Attack:
 - [CVE-2020-17049](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2020-17049)
 - [CVE-2020-17049: Kerberos Bronze Bit Attack – Practical Exploitation](https://blog.netspi.com/cve-2020-17049-kerberos-bronze-bit-attack/)